-The leverage ratio is calculated in accordance with the methodology used to calculate N1.4 ratio (leverage ratio) set out in Instruction No. 180-I of the Bank of Russia of 28 June 2017.
+The leverage ratio is calculated in accordance with the methodology used to calculate N1.4 ratio (leverage ratio) set out in Instruction No. 199-I of the Bank of Russia of 28 June 2017.

-In 2019, the leverage ratio increased by 0.6% (from 11.2% to 11.8%), which was attributable to a decrease in assets used to calculate the ratio (RUB 3,222 million), which, in its turn, was reduced due to a decrease in the Bank's balance sheet assets (RUB 5,216 million).
+During the reporting period, the leverage ratio increased by 1.4% (from 8.2% to 9.6%), which was attributable to a decrease in the volume of assets used to calculate the ratio (RUB -17,685 million).

-As at 1 January 2020, the difference between the amount of assets determined in accordance with the balance sheet and the amount of assets used to calculate the leverage ratio was RUB 1,308,787 thousand and comprised the fair value of derivative financial instruments representing an asset in the amount of RUB 387,987 thousand and other differences related to the calculation methodology in the amount of RUB 920,800 thousand.
+As at 1 January 2021, the difference between the amount of assets determined in accordance with the balance sheet and the amount of assets used to calculate the leverage ratio was RUB -3,414,221 thousand and comprised the fair value of derivative financial instruments representing an asset in the amount of RUB -2,632,237 thousand and other differences related to the calculation methodology in the amount of RUB -781,984 thousand.